 Even though the staffing company acts as the leased employee’s employer, your company has the right to direct and supervise the work they perform.
 Treat the leased employee as if they were one of your own employees.

 For more information on using leased workforce see Temporary agency work page in Tyosuojelu.fi.

 When you are using leased employees, your company and the staffing company providing them are jointly responsible for their occupational safety and health.

 The staffing company is responsible for observing the provisions of the Occupational Safety and Health Act applying to employers, for providing the employees with occupational health care and for giving them general occupational safety and health guidance.

 Your company is responsible for the employees’ daily occupational safety and health, for familiarising them with its content and for ensuring that work can be carried out safely.

-Before the start of the work, you must notify the staffing company of the vocational skills required in the work and its special characteristics so that the staffing company can check the employees’ vocational skills, experience level and suitability and provide its own occupational health care with the necessary details of the employees’ working conditions.
+Before the start of the work, you must notify the staffing company of the vocational skills required in the work and its special characteristics.
+In this way, the staffing company can check the employees’ vocational skills, experience level and suitability for work.
+It can also provide its own occupational health care with the necessary details of the employees’ working conditions.

 You must also notify your own occupational health care provider and occupational safety representative of the start of the leased work.

 If your company wishes to use leased employees, it must, in accordance with the Contractor’s Liability Act (1233/2006), obtain from the staffing company the following documents that may not be older than three months: